openbaton/docs/docs/vnfm-intro.md

 ### 1. Use the Generic VNFM or Juju VNFM

 This approach allows you to start immediately focusing mainly on the implementation of the VNF Package.
-Both VNF Manager supports the execution of VNF Packages CSAR based (please read more [here][] for more details about VNF Packaging).
+Both VNF Manager supports the execution of VNF Packages CSAR based (please read more [here][tosca-csar] for more details about VNF Packaging).

 Please refer to the following doc for more details: [Use the generic VNFM][generic] or [Use the Juju VNFM][juju]